personal growth and travel blog on my canvas homepage banner image

 On+way+from+bunbuni+kheerganga+parvati+himachal+pradesh+indian+himalayas.jpeg

 When I was in Kalga in Parvati valley, I had almost decided to not go for the famous Kheerganga trek because almost every local and traveler I met talked about Kheerganga.
 As you might already know I don’t like going to the most visited places.
-This arrogance to avoid the touristy destinations further deepens when it …
+This arrogance to avoid the touristy destinations further deepens when …

 READ MORE